chinesedfan/You-Dont-Know-Axios/README.md

 The most impressive design in axios is its flexible architecture, including basic configs, interceptors, transformers and adapters.
 The core is simple and stable, while users can achieve customized functionalities by providing their own implementations.
 Before requesting for new features, think twice whether it is important and common enough to be added, or it can be solved by current hooks.

-### Promise based
+### Promise Based

 Make sure you are familiar with asynchronous programming when using axios, especially for Promise and async/await.
 Because axios connects internal things by Promise.

 ## Usage Knowledges

 Let's follow the structure of official document.
 In each topic, I will give some examples to explain the misleading or unclear points.
+To keep this document not out-of-date, the detailed logic will not be introduced too much.
+It may change between different versions, please read specific axios source codes.

 ### axios API